2018 year marked the 10th anniversary of the Porthleven Food Festival, and oh boy, was it a good one!

 Sunshine, cocktails and the best locally produced artisan food ensured a great weekend was had by all.

-The weather was perfect.
-Dry, warm and sunny, the perfect antidote to what feels like the longest, wettest winter in history.
+The perfect antidote to what feels like the longest, wettest winter in history.

 We ate, drank and danced our socks off and I can’t wait to go back to the Porthleven food festival and do it all again next year!

 I’ll confess to not knowing Porthleven all that well, but you really couldn’t dream up a better location for a full weekend of sun-filled gluttony and partying.

 The harbour is just beautiful and the local pubs and restaurants tremendous.

 A special shout out to Kota Kai, a gorgeous harbourside restaurant that serves the best brunch ever.

 Also to Amelies, a beautiful open plan restaurant that I’ve visited before (and actually wrote about in my guide book, Secret Kitchen).

 The Cornish Pasty

 When eating out in Cornwall, the conversation will always eventually come round to the humble Cornish pasty.